 After the weight for a packet is assigned, the packet is enqueued in the appropriate class queue.
 CBWFQ uses the weights assigned to the queued packets to ensure that the class queue is serviced fairly.

 Configuring a class policy—configuring CBWFQ—has three processes:

 Defining traffic classes to specify the classification policy (class maps).

 This process determines how many types of packets are to be differentiated from one another.

-This process entails configuration of policies to be applied to packets belonging to one of the classes previously defined through a class map.
+This process entails configuration of policies to be applied to packets that belong to one of the classes that were previously defined through a class map.
 For this process, you configure a policy map that specifies the policy for each traffic class.

 This process requires that you associate an existing policy map, or service policy, with an interface to apply the particular set of policies for the map to that interface.

 Policy maps prioritize network traffic by class.
 You create policy maps to define how to treat each class of traffic so that it is prioritized for the best quality of service.